-Dr. Nedal Alteneiji explained during her presentation the Abrahamic Family House projecta call to human fraternity, underway in Abu Dhabi.
-“This project confirms the UAE’s role in welcoming all religions through tolerance and coexistence.
-It is a unique symbol of coexistence and peace between Islam, Judaism and Christianity,” he stressed.
+During her presentation, Dr. Nedal Alteneiji described the Abrahamic Family House project, which is currently underway in Abu Dhabi as a call to human fraternity.
+“Through tolerance and coexistence, this project confirms the UAE’s role in welcoming all religions”.
+“It is a one-of-a-kind symbol of coexistence and peace between Islam, Judaism, and Christianity”, she emphasised.

-For Dr. Alteneiji, the territory of the Emirates has for centuries been a haven for all religions, which have been able to practice freely, with tolerance, generosity and hospitality for more than 7,000 years.
-“Abu Dhabi is the new Cordoba, with an effective coexistence between the followers of the Abrahamic religions, which made it possible to transmit to Europe the sciences and knowledge inherited from the Greek, Roman and Chinese civilizations.
-At that time, the scholars of Cordoba were Arabs, the Christian students spoke Latin and the Jews acted as intermediaries between the two, since they spoke both languages.”he recalled.
+According to Dr. Alteneiji, the Emirates’ territory has been a haven for centuries for all religions, which have been able to practise freely, with tolerance, generosity, and hospitality for more than 7,000 years.
+“Abu Dhabi is the new Cordoba, with an effective coexistence of Abrahamic religions that allowed the sciences and knowledge inherited from the Greek, Roman, and Chinese civilizations to be transmitted to Europe”.
+“At the time, Cordoba’s scholars were Arabs, Christian students spoke Latin, and Jews served as intermediaries between the two because they spoke both languages”,she recalled.

-“Abraham is the bridge between the three religions, which makes their deep bonds visible.
-It is the meeting point from which they inherit the essence of spirituality and which constitutes a shared foundation, beyond the historical vicissitudes they have experienced over the centuries,” said Dr. Marin.
+“Abraham is the link between the three religions, revealing their deep bonds”.
+“It is the point of convergence from which they inherit the essence of spirituality and which constitutes a shared foundation, transcending the historical vicissitudes they have experienced over the centuries”, Dr. Marín said.

 The doctor also emphasised Abraham’s status as an immigrant: “He is always on the move, facing difficulties with God’s strength.
 It is a lesson to be learned: life is fleeting, and we are passing through, but faith in God encourages us to keep going.
 He was recognised as a patriarch by all three religions despite the fact that he was neither Christian, Jew, nor Muslim”..